VeVarunSharma/VeVarunSharma.github.io/README.md

 ### What have my past managers done that I like

-- Defend the interests of the team.
+- _Defend the interests of the team._
-- Congratulate successes and efforts, and provide honest feedback to help team-mates improve.
+-_ Congratulate successes and efforts,_ and provide honest feedback to help team-mates improve.
-- Take the time to share useful tips and provide coaching when appropriate.
+- Take the time to share useful tips and provide **coaching** when appropriate.
-- Not be afraid to roll up their sleeves and help out when times are tough.
+- _Not be afraid to roll up their sleeves_ and help out when times are tough.

 ### What I do outside of work